marcusmchale/algrow/README.md

 # Comparisons with other tools/frameworks
 ## plantcv2
-  - Command line application does not require coding in Python
+  - Command line application does not require customised coding
-  - Multiplexing does not rely on simple grid layout (we support a nested structure in rows or columns)
+  - Multiplexing does not rely on a simple grid layout (we support a nested structure in rows or columns)
   - Relative rather than absolute positioning
     - Allows movement of camera or subjects
-    - Disadvantage is we require markers being distinguishable in the image (e.g. blue circles)
+    - Disadvantage is we require ring markers around each subject being distinguishable in the image (e.g. blue circles)
+  - Multiple target colours rather than fixed thresholds
+    - graph based expansion of search area to include similar adjacent colours